99MGMT Blog

 8. Legalities

 There are some legal issues that you need to take into account when thinking about starting your own medical practice.
 HIPAA laws are always changing, so it's important to make sure that your new office is up-to-date on all the latest regulations.
 OSHA compliance is also something that needs to be considered to protect employees from bloodborne pathogens, biological hazards, and other serious safety concerns.
-These are just a few of the things that you need to keep in mind from a legal standpoint.

 9. Business Development